How to Pop Your Ears? Is it safe to pop your ears?

 If your ears don’t pop on their own when you fly or change altitude, you can clear them by chewing or yawning.

-How to stop your ears from popping?
+How to stop popping?

 Sometimes, instead of the Eustachian tube being blocked and unable to open, it may have trouble closing.
 This condition, known as pathological Eustachian tube dysfunction, often causes abnormal loudness and breathing in the ears.
 You may also hear a popping or popping sound due to this.